-We will give you standard pre-medications before the IL-15 and mogamulizumab infusions.
-These may include acetaminophen (Tylenol), nonsteroidal anti-inflammatory drugs (NSAIDs such as ibuprofen) and/or an antihistamine (Benadryl).
+We will give you standard pre-medications before the IL-15 and avelumab infusions.
+These may include acetaminophen (Tylenol), nonsteroidal anti-inflammatory drugs (NSAIDs such as ibuprofen), an antihistamine (Benadryl), and in some cases histamine-2 blockers (Zantac).
 These are given to help prevent infusion related side effects.
 Your study doctor or a member of the study staff can explain these to you in more detail.
-Because of the unknown side effects, we will ask you to stay at the clinic for an additional 30 minutes after your mogamulizumab infusion so we may monitor you.
+Because of the unknown side effects, we will ask you to stay at the clinic for an additional 30 minutes after your infusion so we may monitor you.